Why is this important?

 Rules that came into force on 1 January 2014 mean that, if you are claiming income-based jobseeker's allowance and need to show that you are habitually resident, you cannot be viewed as habitually resident until you have been living in the UK or elsewhere in the common travel area for at least three months.
 This means that if you claim income-based jobseeker's allowance immediately on your return to the UK from outside this area you cannot receive this benefit for at least three months.
 Even after three months you will still have to show that you are habitually resident in the UK.

 If you're planning to move back to the UK and you think you will need benefits and housing straight away, think about how you would cope if you can't meet the conditions of the HRT for three months or more

 Irish citizens automatically have a right to reside in the UK as part of the common travel area.
-If you were habitually resident in Ireland or any of the places in the common travel area before you came to the UK, you will automatically pass the HRT.
+If you were habitually resident in Ireland or any of the places in the common travel area before you came to the UK, you will automatically satisfy the conditions of the HRT.